HUMI INSIGHTS

 Weeks 5–6: The Build Sprint

-- Set a hard deadline.
-Day 45.
+• Hard deadline: Day 45.
 If it is not shipped by Day 45, it will never ship.
 Ship ugly.
 Ship incomplete.
 Ship.

 Weeks 7–8: The Test Sprint

 The goal of Month 2 is not revenue.
 It is proof that someone, somewhere, will exchange money for what you built.
-Everything else is premature optimisation.

 Month 3 (Days 61–90): Launch and Iterate